 - Evidence of stakeholder engagement, e.g. consultation and/or partnership

 - Evidence of the application of business psychology, e.g. applying relevant and valid psychology approaches, theories or models

 - Evidence of effective project execution, e.g. clarity and monitoring against goals

 - Evidence of effective evaluation, e.g. relevant evaluation method applied

-The sum across all rating scales will determine an overall score to inform the short-listing process and overall winners.
+The sum across all relevant rating scales will determine an overall score to inform the short-listing process and overall winners.